-Model Dani Bassett’s Body is Not a Trend and Her Take on the Fashion Industry
+Model Dani Bassett’s Take on Representation in the Fashion Industry

 The Fashion Weeks of the industry are still in full effect, with it girls, street style celebs, insiders, industry peeps, models, and designers descending upon the city of Milan this week, and closing it out in Paris en la próxima semana.
 So far, those of New York and London have delivered a season of eclectic and bold prints and colors.
 But more importantly, this season’s fashion statements advocated for diversity and inclusion.
 With moments like Prabal Gurung's Spring 2019 runway included 40 models representing 40 countries, Opening Ceremony presenting their collection in the form of a live drag show hosted by Sasha Valour and starring over 40 drag queens and LGBTQ models, and Rihanna shutting it down during her Savage x Fenty lingerie show showcasing womanhood of all shapes, sizes, and shades!

 The fashion industry, however, still has a long way to go before solving the industry’s issue of showcasing inclusion and diversity.
 According to the last season’s Fall 2018’s Fashion Spot diversity report, which logs runway diversity in all forms, “the fall 2018 runways experienced the first regression in plus-size model castings in two years.
 A reported 30 plus-size models walked across each fashion capital.”

 Hablamos con Dani Bassett—a Miami born and raised ‘plus’ size model of Cuban and Venezuelan descent.
 We asked her about her thoughts on the state of the fashion industry, and if inclusion and diversity is here to stay.
 But first, vamos a conocerla.

 “I truly believe it's just something that runs within me, but I pushed it away for most of my life.”